-Adolf Hitler, the leader of the Third Reich and the Nazi Party, was single-handedly responsible for the World War II and its atrocities.
+Adolf Hitler, the leader of the Third Reich and the Nazi Party, was single-handedly responsible for World War II and its atrocities.
 A mostly hated character in history because of his systematic genocide against Jews, Hitler remains a figure of interest even today in cultural and philosophical studies.
-The life of Hitler and his meteoric rise and equally visible fall has been documented over many films.
+The life of Hitler, his meteoric rise, and equally visible fall have been documented in many films.
 Here’s the list of some of the top Adolf Hitler movies ever made.
-You can some of these best Nazi Hitler movies on Netlfix or Amazon Prime or Hulu.
+You can watch some of these best Nazi Hitler movies on Netflix, Amazon Prime, or Hulu.

 10. Look Who’s Back (2015)

-The film originally titled Er Ist Weider da is a 2015 dramatic comedy film.
+The film originally titled Er Ist Weider da, is a 2015 dramatic comedy film.
 Directed by David Wnendt, the film follows Hitler’s resurrection in 2014 and a comic sequence that follows.
-The film parodies the Nazi perspective in the modern world but shows a somber aspect of the existence of hyper nationalist sentiments which would continue its support for Hitler.
-The interactions between Hitler and the common public serve as the primary fodder for humor and the director intersperses scenes where the Oliver Masucci dressed as Hitler and in character actually interacts with the public.
-The film overall creates a humorous affect and is a good take on how Hitler would be received in today’s world.
+The film parodies the Nazi perspective in the modern world but shows a somber aspect of the existence of hyper-nationalist sentiments, which would continue its support for Hitler.
+The interactions between Hitler and the common public serve as the primary fodder for humor, and the director intersperses scenes where Oliver Masucci dressed as Hitler and in character actually interacts with the public.
+The film overall creates a humorous effect and is a good take on how Hitler would be received in today’s world.

 Read More: Worst Movie Franchises Ever